KitaniIslam/Daily-Quotes/README.md

-# quotes
+# Daily Quotes

-> My legendary Nuxt.js project
+> Get Daily Quotes or generate new one.

 ## Build Setup